 This morning we fly to Phnom Penh via Bankgok.
 Once the Orient’s most beautiful city, Phnom Penh retains colonial charm despite a turbulent history.
 We will arrive in Phnom Penh later in the evening, so we recommend grabbing a snack and some food while in transit.
 This evening you are free to explore this bustling city or perhaps relax in the hotel pool.

 Please note: Today’s flight is not included in the cost of the tour.
 Please see Important Information for a special note on purchasing domestic and regional airfare.

 Our morning begins with a sobering tour of the Tuol Sleng Prison Museum, which tells the tragic tale of the Khmer Rouge legacy.
 A former school, it’s estimated over 20,000 people were held and tortured here.
-The rest of the day is free for optional activities such as a deeper dive into the Khmer Rouge on a guided tour of the Killing Fields.
-Alternatively, wander the country’s gorgeous Royal Palace grounds, explore the National Museum, shop for crafts in the Russian Market, or take a sunset stroll along Sisowath Quay.
-Grab one of the local coffees…it’s strong, delicious, and distinctly Phnom Penh.
+The rest of the afternoon is free for optional activities such as a deeper dive into the Khmer Rouge on a guided tour of the Killing Fields.
+Alternatively, wander the country’s gorgeous Royal Palace grounds or explore the National Museum.
+This evening we have an included dinner at a restaurant where former street children learn the art of hospitality.
+The restaurant features a lovely garden and is in a gorgeous restored colonial building.

 This morning you may sleep in, sunbathe, or hit the local market.
 Just check-out by 11am, as we fly to Siem Reap in the afternoon.
 Built between the 9th and 13th centuries, this town is home to Angkor Wat, where perfectly-balanced temples represent the cosmic world.
 We’ll walk through the Royal Gardens tonight, then enjoy dinner at a restaurant where disadvantaged youth receive hospitality training.
 We’ll also be joined by a member of the local gay community who will discuss Cambodia’s emerging LGBT movement.